catchupTJC/catchuptjc.github.io/_posts/2020-08-14-(SG)Matthew 20 Wealth & Status in the Kingdom of Heaven.md

 hymns: [497,416]
 speaker: prpetershee
 ---
+Summary:
+What can we learn from the parable of the workers in the vineyard?
+Do we see serving our Heavenly Master as a joy and honour?
+Have we become servant to all, just as Jesus was?
+And do we see the good He has given us in our lives?

 In the book of Matthew, there is a series of parables that begin with, “The Kingdom of Heaven is like”.
 There are 10 of them in the gospel of Matthew.
 There are some who say there are 6, and others who say 7 of these are found in Matthew 13.